hpique/SwiftSingleton/README.md

 }
 ```

-This is an alternative construct that even works for all Swift versions (1.0+).
+This is an alternative construct that also works for earlier versions of Swift (1.0+).

 ### Approach C: dispatch_once